scotthosking/scott-hosking.github.io/index.md

 **2020/04** - Appointed BAS Science Group Leader, _"AI for Climate Science"_

-**2020/02** - Presented at a industry focused workshop [_"Business Risk from Climate Change"_](https://www.jbs.cam.ac.uk/faculty-research/centres/risk/news-events/events/2020-events/business-risk-from-climate-change/), Judge Business School, Cambridge
+**2020/02** - Presented at a industry-focused workshop [_"Business Risk from Climate Change"_](https://www.jbs.cam.ac.uk/faculty-research/centres/risk/news-events/events/2020-events/business-risk-from-climate-change/), Judge Business School, Cambridge

 **2019/04** - Started new role as Co-Director for the UKRI Centre for Doctoral Training in the [Application of AI to the study of Environmental Risks](https://ai4er-cdt.esc.cam.ac.uk/) (AI4ER), led by University of Cambridge and BAS